 Beer butt chicken is a fun way to make a moist and tender chicken.
-Oven baked and roasted it is one of the best ways to get a perfectly cooked bird every time.
+Oven Beer Butt Chicken is one of the best ways to get a perfectly cooked bird every time.

-We have been eating baked beer butt chicken for as long as I can possibly remember.
+We have been eating beer butt chicken for as long as I can possibly remember.
 It's always been one of our family's go-to chicken recipes.
+It's perfect for serving at gatherings or as a comforting family meal.
+Check out the variations section for more flavorful options.

 - It's hard to mess up.
 It's always a huge hit and there are so many different ways to do it but very few ways to ever actually mess up, making it pretty foolproof.